saltstack/salt/doc/ref/configuration/master.rst

 Default: ``False``

-Tell the master to also use SaltSSH when running commands against minions.
+Tell the master to also use salt-ssh when running commands against minions.

 .. code-block:: yaml